Twisting asymptotically-flat spacetimes: Introduction

 The twist, also known as rotation, is a geometric property of null geodesics alongside the expansion and the shear.
 Its role has been extensively studied in the case of algebraically special solutions \cite{Stephani:2003tm}, but algebraically general solutions with non-vanishing twist have received only little attention, especially in the context of asymptotically-flat spacetimes.
 Recent progress in this direction was however made in \cite{Mao:2024jpt} using the NP formalism.
 There, the quantities of interest are the spin coefficients $\sigma$ and $\rho$.
 The former is the shear of the null geodesics $\ell=\partial_r$, while $\rho$ has real and imaginary parts corresponding respectively to the expansion and the twist of $\ell$.
 More precisely, the twist is obtained as a derivative operator acting on a ``twist potential'' $Z$, which is the retarded time component $m^u=Z$ of the null vector forming the tetrad $(\ell,n,m,\bar{m})$.
 This twist potential sources a non-vanishing component $g_{ra}\neq0$ in the metric, which therefore cannot fit within the Bondi formalism.
 Incidentally, it turns out that relaxations of the Bondi gauge allowing for $g_{ra}\neq0$ have also been studied in recent years, although without reference to the twist and for different motivations altogether.
-Indeed, generalizations known as the Carroll covariant Newman--Unti and Bondi--Sachs gauges were introduced respectively in \cite{Ciambelli:2020eba,Ciambelli:2020ftk,Campoleoni:2022wmf,Mittal:2022ywl,Campoleoni:2023fug} and \cite{Hartong:2025jpp}.
-The purpose of these works was to restore Carroll covariance on the boundary, with applications to the fluid/gravity correspondence and to the definition of a stress-energy tensor in the context of asymptotically-flat spacetimes.
+Indeed, generalizations known as the Carroll covariant Newman--Unti and Bondi--Sachs gauges were introduced respectively in \cite{Ciambelli:2020eba,Ciambelli:2020ftk,Campoleoni:2022wmf,Mittal:2022ywl,Campoleoni:2023fug,Arenas-Henriquez:2025rpt,Fiorucci:2025twa} and \cite{Hartong:2025jpp}.
+The purpose of these works was to restore Carroll covariance on the boundary, with applications to the fluid/gravity correspondence and to the definition of a stress-energy tensor in the context of asymptotically-flat spacetimes \cite{Fiorucci:2025twa,Hartong:2025jpp} (see also \cite{Adami:2024rkr} for three-dimensional asymptotically-flat spacetimes).
 Our goal here is to merge these recent results and to present, in both the metric and NP formalisms, an extension of the Bondi formalism to account for a non-vanishing twist in the description of asymptotically-flat spacetimes.
+We note that, in the above references, the analysis of \cite{Fiorucci:2025twa} is performed in the first order formulation using tetrad variables, and is therefore very close to the spirit of the NP construction presented here.

 The outline of this work and of the various results is as follows.
 We begin in section \ref{sec:tetrad} with a presentation of twisting asymptotically-flat spacetimes in the NP formalism, following and extending the results of \cite{Mao:2024jpt}.
 For this, we review the geometrical meaning of the twist, and then construct the solution space in terms of the spin coefficients, the Weyl scalars, and the tetrad vectors.
 We then study the flux-balance laws and the extension of the non-linear NP charges to the case of non-vanishing twist.